Marcie's Story - A Mid Back Pain Journey

-Marcie’s Story is great for people to hear.
-It challenges the popular opinion and reliance on surgeries and injections.
+Marcie’s story challenges the popular opinion and reliance on surgeries and injections.
 She tore her hip labrum, had chronic back pain, and rehabbed herself back to being stronger than ever without drugs, injections, or surgical interventions.
 Also, it highlights a fundamental, yet misunderstood, principle, in Marcie’s own words “posture and flexibility REALLY MATTER”.
 Marcie had, what we call at Align, FOCUSED INTENSITY.
 She had a burning desire to succeed, a dedication to the process, trust in her coach, and patience.
 She was FIRED UP & REMAINED PATIENT.
 Marcie had the right mindset and the right team around her.
 That’s the recipe for success.
 I couldn’t be prouder of this lady.

-Marcie is a Nutritionist and avid long-distance cyclist, but a torn labrum and chronic mid-back pain made her passion of cycling an impossibility.
+Marcie is a Nutritionist and avid long-distance cyclist, but a torn labrum and chronic mid-back pain made her passion for cycling an impossibility.